deep9c/onetask-vue/README.md

-# intelligent-task-manager
+# One-Task

-> Task manager app with chatbot installed to assist with each task
+> Vue.js app featuring a task manager with chatbot installed to assist with each task. !!Currently under heavy development!!

 ## Build Setup